himura/twitter-enumerator/README.md

 # twitter-enumerator: An Enumerator based Twitter API library for Haskell #

+**NOTE: This repository is no longer in use.
+It has been superseded by [twitter-conduit](https://github.com/himura/twitter-conduit) package**

 ## About ##

 This is an enumerator based Twitter API library for Haskell, including Streaming API supports.